Sara-Tucker/python-notes/__main.md

 <br>

 ### Class:
+Classes provide a means of bundling data and functionality together.
+Creating a new class creates a new type of object, allowing new instances of that type to be made.
+Each class instance can have attributes attached to it for maintaining its state.
+Class instances can also have methods (defined by its class) for modifying its state.

 A template for creating objects that provides initial fields and methods for an object.

 Field / Attribute - A variable declared directly in a class and accessed with Class.variable